Ansoulom/cpp-observe/README.md

 };
 ```
 I am planning on utilizing moved and destroyed events in another library I'm writing, for a "safe" pointer type that continue to point to an object after it has moved, and point to nullptr if the object has been destroyed.
 That will also require me to construct Move_observable and Destroy_observable concepts/requirements that other templates could use.

+# Thanks
+Thank you for checking out this small, but (hopefully) neat library!
+Any kind of feedback would be very much appreciated!